 I’ve always been something of an introvert; I enjoy spending time doing my own thing and tend to feel nervous in big social gatherings.
-But when I first moved to America in 2011 I told myself that I would become more outgoing, accept more invitations and basically just be more confident being me.
+But when I first moved to America in 2011, I told myself that I would become more outgoing, accept more invitations and feel more confident being me.

 As it turns out, I felt even more like a fish out of water.
-Stripped from the ease of living in Australia — where I understood the culture, the landscape, the ebb and flow of daily life — I found myself struggling just to fit in, much less be my most gregarious self.
+Stripped from the ease of living in Australia — where I understood the culture, the landscape, the ebb and flow of daily life — I found myself struggling to fit in, much less be my most gregarious self.

 - Be intentional about how you spend your time

 - Achieve something every day that makes you feel proud